channingwalton/typeclassopedia/TheRoadToTypeclassopedia.md

   def map[A, B](o: List[A], f: A => B): List[B]
 ```

 These method signatures are practically identical and vary only in the type argument.
-We can define this method in terms of any type that takes a single parameter, a type constructor, like this:
+This method can be defined in terms of any type that takes a single parameter, a type constructor, like this:

 ``` scala
   trait MappingThing[M[_]] {